tinynet/hello-cdk-stack/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

+ ## Manage library modules
+ AWS Construct Library modules are named like @aws-cdk/SERVICE-NAME Dependencies are maintained in package.json.
+Update dependencies with npm update